JoshuaSeidel/ai-chief-of-staff/MICROSOFT-PLANNER-SETUP.md

 ## Step 1: Register an App in Azure Portal

-**IMPORTANT**: You must be signed into Azure Portal with a **personal Microsoft account** (like @outlook.com, @hotmail.com, or a personal @gmail.com that's linked to Microsoft), NOT a work/school account.
-If you're signed in with a work account, sign out and sign in with your personal account.
+**IMPORTANT**: For multi-tenant support (allowing users from any organization), you must configure the app correctly.

 1. Go to [Azure Portal](https://portal.azure.com)
-   - **Make sure you're signed in with your personal Microsoft account**, not your work account
-   - If you see your work email in the top right, click it and select "Sign out", then sign in with your personal account
 2. Navigate to **Azure Active Directory** → **App registrations**
 3. Click **+ New registration**
 4. Fill in the form:
    - **Name**: `AI Chief of Staff` (or any name you prefer)
-   - **Supported account types**: Select **Personal Microsoft accounts only** or **Accounts in any organizational directory and personal Microsoft accounts**
+   - **Supported account types**: Select **"Accounts in any organizational directory and personal Microsoft accounts"** (Multi-tenant + personal)
-     - **Note**: If you want to use your work account, you must select "Accounts in any organizational directory and personal Microsoft accounts" and your work admin must approve the app
+     - ✅ This allows users from ANY organization (like Tria Federal) AND personal accounts to sign in
+     - ❌ Do NOT select "Accounts in this organizational directory only" (single-tenant) - this will cause errors
    - **Redirect URI**:
      - Type: **Web**
      - URI: `http://localhost:3001/api/planner/microsoft/callback` (for local dev)